Heather’s Stage 2C Epithelial Ovarian Cancer & Stage 1A Uterine Cancer Story

-I was on Avastin for 15 months because the whole idea is that you have to go long enough to starve anything that’s (cancerous).
+I was on Avastin for 15 months because the whole idea is that you have to go long enough to starve anything that’s [cancerous].
 Because of that, the informed consent was so big.
-The other thing is I used to write informed consents and I did not understand a word of this one.
+The other thing is I used to write informed consents, and I did not understand a word of this one.

-It wasn’t because it was poorly written, it was very nicely written.
-It was because I was a patient now and I was panicked.
+It wasn’t because it was poorly written; it was very nicely written.
+It was because I was a patient now, and I was panicked.
 I didn’t know what to do.
 I had to initial every single page.

-So if you don’t understand it, really dig and ask questions.
+If you don’t understand it, really dig and ask questions.
 Have a parent, someone with you to ask those questions.

-Because I am someone who should’ve understand everything because I’ve written them.
+Because I am someone who should’ve understood everything because I’ve written them.
 And I understand very little.
 There were seven pages alone of serious adverse effects that could happen to me.
 One of them was death, which is not an effect, anyway.
 That’s an outcome.

 You worked as a clinical trial manager before the diagnosis

-When I was a clinical trial manager I read so many patients information logs, of course the names are all covered and everything.
-No one knows who you really are, you’re just assigning numbers.
+When I was a clinical trial manager, I read so many patients’ information logs.
+Of course, the names are all covered and everything.
+No one knows who you really are; you’re just assigning numbers.

 You’re supposed to go through it with a nurse and she reads it word for word to you.
 You have to initial every page so that they know that you’ve gone through it.

-That informed consent was difficult because there were seven pages of serious adverse events that could have occurred to me and my mom’s sitting right with me.
+That informed consent was difficult because there were seven pages of serious adverse events that could have occurred to me, and my mom’s sitting right with me.
 She was definitely not happy about those.
-I had to keep saying these are worst case scenarios.
+I had to keep saying these are worst-case scenarios.

 These are things that might’ve happened in one or two people that they need to include in the overall spectrum because they don’t know exactly what this drug is going to cause.
-Going through that was scary and it was hard to understand because I was still so emotionally flipped upside down.
+Going through that was scary, and it was hard to understand because I was still so emotionally flipped upside down.

 What made you choose to pursue the clinical trial?

-It was more of if it all went downhill fast and I died, I wanted to be able to feel like I did everything possible.
+It was more of, if it all went downhill fast and I died, I wanted to be able to feel like I did everything possible.
 That’s why it wasn’t to give data for further studies, which is a good reason to do it.
-But it was really selfish and that’s okay.
+But it was really selfish, and that’s okay.
 A very selfish reason for doing it.

 One, I felt like they were going to follow me closer.
 It may not have been true, but I just felt that way because I know that often with local trials, they want to know everything, every little thing.
-So I felt like I might be followed even closer.
+I felt like I might be followed even closer.

-And then I was being given an opportunity just to something new that might work better.
+Then I was being given an opportunity just to something new that might work better.
 Hope is a very strong medicine.